-I caught up with San Francisco native and Outward Bound alum, Andrew “An” Nguyen (pictured left), this May when he was just a month away from graduation at the College of the Atlantic in Bar Harbor, Maine.
-An first discovered his love of the outdoors through the Wilderness Arts & Literacy Collaborative, an academic environmental education program at Balboa High School, and has since pursued his passion through trail work with the Student Conservation Association; a 30-day backpacking and sea kayaking course with NOLS; an internship with Outward Bound’s Bay Area Center in 2015; and a 65-day semester course with Outward Bound California in 2016; and more!
+I caught up with San Francisco native and Outward Bound alum, Andrew “An” Nguyen (pictured left), in May 2018 when he was just a month away from graduation at the College of the Atlantic in Bar Harbor, Maine.
+An first discovered his love of the outdoors through the Wilderness Arts & Literacy Collaborative, an academic environmental education program at Balboa High School, and has since pursued his passion through trail work with the Student Conservation Association; a 30-day backpacking and sea kayaking course with NOLS; an internship with Outward Bound’s Bay Area Center in 2015; a 65-day semester course with Outward Bound California in 2016; and more!

 An was packing and preparing to lead a “train the trainers” backpacking trip for fellow students at his college when he graciously took a break to chat with me.
 We talked about his biggest takeaways from his semester-long course, his environmentally-friendly outdoor gear startup, and his path forward working in outdoor education.